nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `list -s`<br>
       Expected: All suppliers are shown in the list.

+### Mark supplier status

+1. Marking a supplier as active/inactive

+   1. Prerequisites: List all suppliers using the `list -s` command.
+Multiple suppliers in the list.

+   1. Test case: `mark -s 1 active`<br>
+      Expected: The status of the first supplier is changed to active.

+   1. Test case: `mark -s 1 inactive`<br>
+      Expected: The status of the first supplier is changed to inactive.

+   1. Test case: `mark -s 0 active`<br>
+      Expected: Error message is shown.
+Status of suppliers is not changed.

 ### Saving data

 1. Dealing with missing/corrupted data files